shanto268/research_logger_reporter/README.md

 # Functionality Request:

--[  ] Autoformatting of links in summary files
+- [x] Automoving of unfinished goals to the next day for `workLogger.py`

--[  ] Don't include files where no work is done in the summary pdf (e.g. some weekends or holidays) -[  ] Automoving of unfinished goals to the next day for `workLogger.py` -[  ] Allow latex formula
+- [ ] Don't include files where no work is done in the summary pdf (e.g. some weekends or holidays)

+- [ ] Allow latex formula

--[  ] Create functionality for creating summary pdf corresponding to each `# tags` in the `.md` files
+- [ ] Create functionality for creating summary pdf corresponding to each `# tags` in the `.md` files

+- [ ] Brain maps and network graph plot through some coded tag system under the `# Ideas` section in the `.md` files

 # Disclaimers